-The vacuum regulator serves to reduce the gas supply pressure to a regulated vacuum for safe transport of the gas to the point of application.
+The vacuum regulator serves to reduce the supply pressure in a gas cylinder or ton container to a regulated vacuum for safe transport of the gas to the point of application.
 A leak in any portion of the vacuum transport line simply allows air to be pulled into the system.
 A substantial vacuum line break will stop gas feed from taking place.
-The vacuum regulator is a spring opposed diaphragm type that uses vacuum to operate the gas inlet valve.
-The vacuum regulator can control maximum gas flow rates from 1000 to 2000PPD without any component changes.
-(Up to 3,000 for chlorine with different components)
+The vacuum regulator is a spring opposed diaphragm type that resumes vacuum to operate the gas inlet valve.
+The vacuum regulator can control gas flow rates from 1 to 500PPD without any component changes.

 For manually controlled systems, the flow rate of gas through the regulator is set and indicated by a meter assembly which contains a manually adjusted needle valve, called a rate valve.
-One or more meter assemblies may be furnished with each vacuum regulator and they are wall mounted.
+One or more meter assemblies may be furnished with each vacuum regulator and they may be either integrally mounted on the vacuum regulator or wall mounted, as required.
 The operating vacuum that pulls the gas through the system is created by a separately mounted ejector, one normally being required for each meter assembly.

 Each vacuum regulator is equipped with a vacuum actuated, manually reset, three position, "status" lever marked RESERVE, OPERATING, and EMPTY.
 When a system is placed into operation, the lever is manually set to the operating position.
 When the gas in the cylinder or ton container is exhausted, or has been inadvertently interrupted, the lever automatically moves to the EMPTY position.
-The RESERVE position is used when a dual regulator type gas dispensing system is furnished.
-The RESERVE position indicates that the gas cylinder is full and is in stand-by condition.
+The RESERVE position is used when a dual regulator type gas dispensing system is furnished, The RESERVE position indicates that the gas cylinder is full and is in stand-by condition.
 When the operating tank is exhausted, its status lever moves to EMPTY and the reserve tank status lever moves to the OPERATING position.
 This provides an automatic changeover of gas feed from the exhausted to the full gas supply container.